- What Is File Explorer?

 If the File Explorer is unresponsive, the command prompt may help fix it.
 Follow the below steps to resolve the issue:

-Check to see if the File Explorer not responding Windows 11 problem has been resolved.
+Check to see if the File Explorer not responding issue in Windows 11 has been resolved.

 3. Run a System File Checker Scan